OUR MISSION STATEMENT

 The first officers were elected in 1960.
 Under the guidance of Clara Martin, the founding coordinator, Peggy Woodford, the first president 1960/1961, and her officers met to write the Constitution and Bylaws for the Club.
 The goal of the Club was to help newcomers assimilate into the community.
 Programs focused on the Hall County community, including volunteer opportunities, local politics and history.
 By the late 1960s, interest groups had been formed and were meeting regularly.

 By 2010, membership had grown from the 60 women who attended that first coffee in 1959 to a total of 312 members.
 There were 23 Interest Groups.
-This Club loves to eat . . . just ask the Lunch Bunch, Sun, Sail and Ale, and the Dining Groups.
+This Club loves to eat . . . just ask the Lunch Bunch, Sharing Sunday Afternoons, and the Dining Groups.
 Even the Hiking Group tells you to bring a snack for the trail, and after the hike they go for lunch.
 Fashion Shows were always a hit, attended by well over 200 members and guests.

 As the years passed, the Club began to invest in and use technology.
 A website was created where members could register and remit payments online for membership dues and events.
 Members enjoyed annual special events such as the “Denim and Diamonds” held at the Gainesville Botanical Garden.
 We closed out 2017 with a membership of 527 women.

-As we begin the year 2020, the Gainesville Newcomers Club continues to welcome newcomers to our community as well as provide service to Hall County through volunteer service, monthly donations of goods as well as generous financial support to a variety of local organizations.
+During 2022, the Gainesville Newcomers Club continued to welcome newcomers to our community as well as provide service to Hall County through volunteer service, as well as generous financial support to a variety of local organizations.
 We commit $200 per month to Meals on Wheels and normally donate even more each year.